8 Days in Guatemala: Tikal to El Paredon

 Your 8-day Guatemala Itinerary

-Landing at La Aurora International Airport in Guatemala City, you quickly board a short domestic flight north.
-This skips a long, exhausting drive and drops you directly into the tropical lowlands of the Petén region.
+Landing at La Aurora International Airport in Guatemala City, you board a one hour flight covering the 260-kilometer distance north.
+This short air bridge skips the highway drive and brings you into the Petén region.

-After a quick morning flight back to the capital, your private driver takes you up the winding Interamerican Highway into the Western Highlands.
-The warm lowland air changes to a crisp mountain chill as the massive Lake Atitlán comes into view during the steep drive down from the town of Sololá.
+Catching a morning flight back to Guatemala City, your driver heads up the Inter-American Highway into the Western Highlands.
+Covering the 115 kilometers takes about three and a half hours due to the winding mountain roads.
+The air cools as Lake Atitlán comes into view during the descent from Sololá.

 - Two nights in Lake Atitlan.